-If you are like many U.S. homeowners, you are entering the New Year with higher property values and, depending what part of the country you live in, with dreams of higher temperatures as post-holiday winter weather hits.
+If you are like many U.S. homeowners, you’re experiencing higher property values and, depending what part of the country you live in, warmer temperatures and dreams of vacations.
 Then again, you may be more intent on making improvements to your home in anticipation of a "staycation" later this year.
 In either case, as well as those involving milestone events like family reunions and college tours, a cash out refinance may make your goal more affordable.

 Why This Makes Sense